-Good Spirit Good Life, a Quality of life package
+Good Spirit Good Life, a Quality of life framework

-The Good Spirit Good Life (GSGL) assessment package has been developed and validated for use with older Aboriginal Australians, aged 45 years and over, who live in urban or regional areas.
+The Good Spirit Good Life (GSGL) assessment framework has been developed and validated for use with older Aboriginal Australians, aged 45 years and over, who live in urban or regional areas.

-The GSGL package comprises of an assessment tool, framework, training guide, and recommendations informed by Aboriginal Elders.
-The package addressed gaps in health and aged care by providing a culturally-informed approach to measuring, understanding and meeting the quality of life needs of older Aboriginal people.
-By understanding what older Aboriginal and Torres Strait Islander people find important, and in listening to their world views, services and carers are empowered to provide holistic support that improves quality of life and achieves better outcomes.
+The package addresses gaps in health and aged care by providing a culturally-informed approach to measuring, understanding and meeting the quality of life needs of older Aboriginal people.
+By understanding what older Aboriginal and Torres Strait Islander people find important, and in listening to their world views, Services and Carers are empowered to provide holistic support that improves quality of life and achieves better outcomes.

-The assessment tool measures wellbeing using 12 interconnected markers of what is most important to older Aboriginal people.
+The assessment tool measures wellbeing using 12 interconnected factors which are important to older Aboriginal people.

 They include family and friends, connection to Country, community, culture, health, respect, their role as an Elder, support services, safety and security, spirituality, future wishes and basic needs being met.
 Keeping these factors strong will keep an older Aboriginal person’s inner spirit strong and improve their quality of life.